jameshansen/AcornRISCOSSoftwarePreservation_JulianRockeyGames/README.md

 # Background
 My father, Martin Hansen, was a teacher at Shrewsbury School for many decades, and has always been an avid supporter of Acorn Computers.
 Julian Rockey was a former student at the school, and somewhere along the way, my father ended up with a acorn formatted floppy disk that contained games coded or enhanced by Julian Rockey in the late 1980s.
 I played many of these games on Archimedes machines growing up all the time, forming part of my childhood memories, but to this day I have no idea if I had the only copy or if they were more widespread.

 Around 2003-2004, I emailed Julian Rockey about these games, asking if I could release the games on my website, as well as if he had the original Maps for **Battletanx**, as the originals became corrupted (the **MAZES** ones included are new ones I created along with my step-father).
 I no longer have his reply email, but I remember that he was happy for me to distribute the games at that time, which is why I feel that it is OK for me to upload them here again, as my website is no longer online.
 He said that the original maps were on a computer in his attic, so was not able to retreive them.
 Feel free to submit an issue on the github if you have the originals!
+I also appear to have lost the Archenoid screens as well.

 Upon recently researching again, I found a [go-fund-me](https://www.gofundme.com/f/fund-for-bump) that indicated Julian passed away in 2019, aged 47.
 After seeing this tragic news, I felt compelled to get these games out there, so they aren't completely lost to time.
 They are a fantastic example of how computer programming was becoming very popular with young people at the time, with Julian being in his mid-teens when he programmed these games.